-Beside self-employment, a large number of wage-based employment opportunities are also being created every year.
-The beneficiaries are becoming graduated every year and they are receiving microenterprise loans as entrepreneurs.
-Small businesses are creating employment prospects for the target population.
+Beside self-employment, a large number of wage based employment opportunities are created every year.
+The beneficiaries are becoming graduated every year and they are receiving micro enterprise loan as entrepreneurs.
+The small businesses are creating employment prospects for the target population.
 The cycle is creating multiple positive impacts to reduce poverty.
-Microfinance now works in a holistic approach by providing health, education and agricultural support services.
-For increasing the self-sustainability and thereby improving the physical wellbeing, the demand for Microfinance fund has increased over the years.
-Due to the need and growth of this sector, BEES is borrowing from commercial banks other than PKSF to increase the total outstanding gradually to meet the demand of its client.
+Microfinance now works in inclusive approach by providing health, education and agricultural support services.
+For increasing the self-sustainability and thereby improving the physical wellbeing, the demand of Microfinance fund has increased over years.
+Due to need and growth of this sector, BEES is borrowing from commercial banks including PKSF to increase the total outstanding gradually to meet the demand of its clients.

 Goal of Microfinance

 Enhancing the scope of social-economic uplift and empowering the disadvantaged people especially women through Microfinance.